 Windows are an integral part of any home.
 Windows not only provide air flow and natural lighting, but they also help to keep heat in and cold air out during winter months.
-Understanding which signs to look for when you are thinking of replacing or updating your windows is a way to ensure you do not waste time when making a decision.
+Understanding which signs to look for when you are thinking of replacing your windows is a way to ensure you do not waste time when making a decision.
 Replacing old, outdated, or inefficient windows not only adds to your home's value but also increases the amount of insulation and protection you receive once they are installed.

 Drafts Throughout Your Home